gillobao/Titanic-Challenge/README.md

 # Titanic-Challenge
-Participation to the popular Kaggle Challenge Modelization and prediction of the survival rate of Titanic's passenger
+Participation to the popular Kaggle Challenge.
+Modelization and prediction of the survival rate of Titanic's passenger